Why am I bloated in the morning?

 Common questions

-That's the normal and healthy pattern.
+- That's the normal and healthy pattern.
 Overnight, your gut clears (assuming you stopped eating early enough).
 Through the day, food and water build up, gas accumulates, gravity pulls everything lower.
-By evening you'll usually be 1 to 4 cm bigger around the belly than at waking.
+By evening your belly is measurably bigger around than at waking, and it shrinks back overnight.
 It's not weight gain, it's normal fill.